 Students are admitted to Wilson Community College in accordance with policies approved by the administration.
 Admission is not guaranteed to all applicants who apply to the Practical Nursing Diploma program.
-Completion of the nursing curriculum does not guarantee success in pass the licensure exam. student nursing must admitted/readmitted to the Practical Nursing Diploma program in order to take nursing (NUR) courses for credit.
+Completion of the nursing curriculum does not guarantee success in pass the licensure exam. Α nursing student must be admitted/readmitted to the Practical Nursing Diploma program in order to take nursing (NUR) courses for credit.

-A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary course work.
+- A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary course work.
 Currently enrolled high school students are to submit a partial transcript at the time of application.
-A final transcript

-- must be submitted at the time of high school graduation. - B. Applicants must submit all required documents and complete the admissions process, to be officially admitted to the College. - C. Applicants must complete an Allied Health Intent Form provided on the Allied Health Programs page of the College website.
+A final transcript must be submitted at the time of high school graduation. - B. Applicants must submit all required documents and complete the admissions process, to be officially admitted to the College. - C. Applicants must complete an Allied Health Intent Form provided on the Information for Allied Health Students page of the College website.
 Applicants may select one or multiple programs when applying, but may only enroll in one program at a time